 Do you have a studio?

 Yes!
-I have an in-home studio setup for natural or studio lighting that I use for newborns and older babies, and sometimes as part of a session for families.
+I have an in-home studio setup for studio lighting that I use for newborns and older babies, and sometimes as part of a session for families.
 I’m located near Sage and Richmond, in the Galleria.

 What can I expect at a posed newborn shoot?

 A shoot with a newborn typically lasts about 3-4 hours, with lots of time for feedings and comforting.
 Newborn shoots should be scheduled sometime during the first two weeks of life, with the best time being around 5-10 days when they’re still in that newborn coma and nice and curly.
 If you’re circumcising your baby at your pediatrician’s office (rather than at the hospital) please consider waiting until after the newborn session to do so as a fresh circumcision can cause discomfort for your baby when we’re posing him naked.
 It’s best to wait at least 3-4 days for him to heal before the session.